 Fauna, established in 1997, is a non-profit organization that provides rescue and permanent sanctuary for animals that have been used, neglected, abused or rejected by humans.
-Fauna has 11 other chimpanzee residents, and Tatu and Loulis will be able to make new friends and explore this vast sanctuary.
+Fauna has 12 other chimpanzee residents, and Tatu and Loulis have made many new friends and been able to explore this vast sanctuary.
 Fauna is a protected environment for Quebec's native flora and fauna.
 Situated on more than 200 acres, Fauna offers a lake, a river, fields, protected wetlands and a young forest of native flora and animals.
 Fauna has created wildlife corridors, gardens and new plantings of native flora, encouraging local species to populate the area and migratory birds to stop for food and shelter.

 To find out more about Fauna, please visit their website: